Leandro Lo

 Leandro Pereira do Nascimento Lo (11 May 1989 – 7 August 2022), better known as Leandro Lo, was a Brazilian jiu-jitsu black belt competitor.
 A record holder with eight IBJJF world championship titles in five different weight classes, as well as multiple wins at every major international tournament, Lo is considered one of the most accomplished jiu-jitsu competitors of all time.

 Born in São Paulo, Lo began training Brazilian jiu-jitsu (BJJ) at fourteen, after joining a social jiu-jitsu training program for underprivileged children.
 In 2005 he won his first world championship, competing as a blue belt.
 In 2010 his coach Cicero Costha promoted him to black belt.
 During the 2011–12 season Lo won medals at two no-gi championships, and his first black belt IBJJF world, Pan Am and UAEJJF World Pro titles.
 In 2015, he established his own jiu-jitsu team, NS Brotherhood.

 In 2016 Lo became the first Copa Pódio triple crown champion, winning three different weight divisions within the same year; three years later in 2019, he made history after winning the World Championships in five different weight classes.
 In June 2022 Lo won an eighth world championship, exactly ten years after his first title as black belt.
 Lo was shot and killed in August 2022 at the age of 33.
+On May 11, 2023 the IBJJF announced that they would be posthumously inducting Lo into the IBJJF Hall of Fame.